ied206/Joveler.Compression/Joveler.Compression.ZLib/USAGE.md

 Joveler.Compression.ZLib requires the explicit loading of a zlib library.

+You must call `ZLibInit.GlobalInit()` before using Joveler.Compression.ZLib.

+- Call `ZLibInit.GlobalInit(string libPath, ZLibInitOptions opts)` to load embedded binaries.
+    - If you don't know what you are doing, just follow the init code snippet.
+- Call parameterless `ZLibInit.GlobalInit()` on Linux/macOS to load system zlib binary.
+- Never call deprecated `ZLibInit.GlobalInit(string libPath)`.
+    - This function now contains shim code to make Joveler.Compression.ZLib v5.x compatible with v4.x without any source code modification.
+    - It translates `zlibwapi.dll` in path to `zlib1.dll` with cdecl ABI.
+    - To avoid ABI ambiguity, always call `ZLibInit.GlobalInit(string libPath, ZLibInitOptions opts)` directly.

 ### Init Code Snippet

-You must call `ZLibInit.GlobalInit()` before using Joveler.Compression.ZLib.
 Please put this code snippet in your application init code:

 **WARNING**: Caller process and callee library must have the same architecture!